 Organize a piece of temporary art!
 Spread the word on social media and get a group of volunteers to make a large human formation in the shape of an ocean creature or inspiring conservation message.

 Invite the local media to photograph the formations or take photographs yourself and submit them to blogs and newspapers along with a story about World Ocean Day and ocean conservation.

 Create a mural in a public place in honor of the ocean.
 Get together a group of local artists and get permission to paint a public wall.
 The mural could include a few easy actions people could take to protect the ocean or a beautiful ocean scene.
 Instead of paint, also consider using other materials like glass for mosaics or even pieces of plastic!

 Take a look at PangeaSeed‘s stunning global mural initiative for the ocean, SeaWalls.
-Also be sure to check out UK Youth For Nature‘s Wild Walls activation.

 For more guidance and resources for a handmade letter writing campaign, check out Love Letters to the Sea!